GrahamCHill/Projection/readme.md

 You can install `node` and `npm` from the official website: https://nodejs.org/

 ## Docker
-If you prefer to run the CV Quality Scanner in Docker containers, you can use the provided docker-compose.yml file.
+If you prefer to run the Projection in Docker containers, you can use the provided docker-compose.yml file.
 This will set up the backend, frontend, and optionally a MySQL database.

 ### Running with Docker Compose